Node-Study-Guide/openjs-nodejs-application-developer-study-guide/buffers-and-streams/buffers.md

 ### Usage

-The NodeJS Buffer class is a global class and therefore does not need to be imported into a module.
+The Node `Buffer` class is a global class and therefore does not need to be imported into a module.